Leicester Grammar School: Entrance assessment

 In common with many other independent schools, Leicester Grammar School requires prospective pupils to undertake a series of entrance examinations before they are accepted into the school.
 The main entrance examination takes place at the start of the term in January.
 Papers are taken in verbal reasoning, English and mathematics.
 Entry to the sixth form is by interview, offers of a place being conditional upon the GCSE grades gained.

 Location

 As of 2008 Leicester Grammar School moved to London Road, Great Glen, a much larger site.
-There is one main teaching building, which includes a refectory, assembly hall (St. Nicholas), drama studio, music recital room and four wings housing all classrooms.
+There is one main teaching building, which includes a refectory, assembly hall (St. Nicholas), drama studio, music recital room and five wings housing all classrooms.

 Education

 Leicester Grammar provides education for approximately 810 (2012–2013) pupils aged between 10 and 18, including GCSEs and A-Levels.
-Some of the rarer subjects offered by the school include Ancient Greek and Latin (Latin is compulsory for years 6, 7 and 8).
+Some of the rarer subjects offered by the school include Ancient Greek and Latin (Latin is compulsory for years 7 and 8).